onap/policy-parent/docs/apex/APEX-Introduction.rst

             An APEX engine can be configured to use various combinations of event input handlers, event output handlers, event protocols, context handlers, and logic executors.
-The system is build using a plugin architecture.
+The system is built using a plugin architecture.
 Each configuration option is realized by a plugin, which can be loaded and configured when the engine is started.
-New plugins can be added to the system at any time, though to benefit from a new plugin an engine will need to be restarted.
+New plugins can be added to the system at any time, though to benefit from a new plugin, an engine will need to be restarted.

          .. container:: imageblock